Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

   ```text
   The sum of all even numbers from 1 to 100 is: 2550
   ```
+---

+## Reflection
+Answer the following questions in complete sentences:
+- What are the main differences between an if statement, a while loop, and a for loop?
+- How can input validation improve the reliability of a program?
+- Why we use break and continue statements?

+---

-## Lab 2 Sign-Off
+## Part B Sign-Off
+- Push your Lab01 folder to GitHub.
-- Submit a PDF named using your Seneca username, **<your-username>.pdf** on *Blackboard*.
+- Submit a PDF named using your Seneca username, **<your-username>.pdf** on *Blackbaord*.
-- The document must include screenshots of the following scripts and their terminal output, clearly showing your GitHub username:
-    - task1.py
-    - task2.py
-    - task3.py
+- Your PDF must include:
-    - task4.py
+    - Task 5 screenshot(s)
-    - task5.py
+    - Task 6 screenshot(s)
-    - task6.py
+    - Task 7 screenshot(s)
-    - task7.py
+    - Task 8 screenshot(s)
-    - task8.py
+    - Reflection questions
+- Ensure the code and output are clearly readable.
+Screenshots should be high-resolution (minimum 800x600) and not blurry.
+- Blurry or unreadable submissions will be returned for redo.
+Resubmissions will only be graded as "**Satisfactory**" with a grade of 0, provided the work is satisfactory.
 - Ensure the code and output are clearly readable.
 Screenshots should be high-resolution (minimum 800x600) and not blurry.
 - Blurry or unreadable submissions will be returned for redo.
 Resubmissions will only be graded as "**Satisfactory**" with a grade of 0, provided the work is satisfactory.